-The Summit for Clinical Ops Executives (SCOPE) is one of the few conferences that focuses on the challenges of patient recruitment and retention for clinical research.
+The Summit for Clinical Ops Executives (SCOPE) is one of the few conferences that focuses on the challenges of patient enrollment and retention for clinical research.
 This year’s event, held in Orlando, FL, Feb 18-21, brought together more than 1,800 stakeholders including representatives from pharma, CROs, NIH, and an array of clinical research specialty vendors.

 One of the larger themes discussed around patient recruitment was a focus on engagement.
-With the increasing use of online tools, apps, wearables and online communities, how can we engage with participants from enrollment to randomization, through a study, and even after a study’s conclusion?
+With the increasing use of online tools, apps, wearables, and online communities, how can we engage with participants from enrollment to randomization, through a study, and even after a study’s conclusion?
 Clinical research is no longer viewed as a commodity, but a chance to partner with participants as customers beyond one study.

 During the meeting, I presented an overview of how patient enrollment and retention is changing through “Virtual Interactions: Effective Patient Recruitment Strategies in the Digital Era.”
 Most clinical research recruitment these days has some online component and the industry continues to shift more and more resources into digital outreach.
 Some key areas to think about include: